HotPizzaYT/esc-destiny/Esc_DESTINY.md

 ~~

-Casey Lopez is very mysterious, and not much is known about her, other than she came from Toronto, Canada.
+Casey Lopez likes phone games such as *insert obscure three-of-a-kind or more matching game from early 2009 for flip phones here, most likely Bejeweled Twist.*, and she has a mysterious past, but not much is known, other than she came from Toronto, Canada.
 She is age 17.

 # The Lesser Ones